 Many acoustic guitar players love playing bluegrass.
 For some bluegrass guitar players, speed can be a big obstacle on their acoustic journey.
 Learning how to play bluegrass guitar fast can be easy as long as you practice these three exercises.

-If you are looking for more free online guitar lessons, check out our library of helpful videos.
+If you are looking for more free online guitar lessons, check out our library guitar lessons for beginners.
 In addition, if you want a more guided approach to learning the guitar, request an invite for Tony’s Acoustic Challenge.
 This awesome acoustic guitar learning program will help you build strength, dexterity, and musicality.
 Don’t wait — request your invite today!

 Bluegrass Guitar Lesson (Quick and Simple!)

 Some of the most important aspects of bluegrass guitar are rhythmic accuracy, consistency, and feel.
 Before going through the exercises, be sure to establish your baseline with this simple exercise.

 All you’ll need is your guitar, a flatpick, and a metronome.
 Pick one fretted note, and practice your alternate picking on that one note.
 Once you have that single note baseline, play along with the metronome.
 Make sure you are staying with the metronome on your alternate picking.
 A good tempo to start on is 100 beats per minute.

 Once you can play with the metronome, try playing the major scale starting on that note.
 When you play through the scale, be sure to stay on tempo with the metronome.
 After you feel comfortable doing that, try increasing the metronome further and further.
 At the end of the day, this exercise with help with finger dexterity, picking speed, and muscle memory.